Verner E. Suomi: Honors and awards

 Suomi was elected to the National Academy of Engineering in 1966, elected to the American Philosophical Society in 1976, awarded the National Medal of Science and elected to the American Academy of Arts and Sciences in 1977, awarded the Franklin Medal in 1984, the Charles Franklin Brooks Award from the American Meteorological Society in 1980; a lifetime achievement award from the International Meteorological Organization, and numerous other awards and honors including the World Meteorological Organization's International Meteorological Organization Prize (the IMO Prize) and the first Walter Ahlstrom Prize.

+The American Meteorological Society established the Verner E. Suomi Technology Medal, in his honor.
+It is granted to individuals in recognition of highly significant technological achievement in the atmospheric or related oceanic and hydrologic sciences.
+The term "technological" is used here in the broadest sense; it encompasses the entire spectrum of instrumentation, as well as observational, measurement, data transmission, and data analysis and synthesis methodologies.

 On January 24, 2012, NASA renamed a recently launched NPP Earth monitoring satellite after Dr. Suomi.
 On that occasion, John Grunsfeld, associate administrator of NASA's Science Mission Directorate, said that "Verner Suomi's many scientific and engineering contributions were fundamental to our current ability to learn about Earth's weather and climate from space."
 The Suomi NPP houses the VIIRS instrument that provided the images which were combined to make the 2012 The Blue Marble photo.